CovertLab/borealis/README.md

 `run_task()` method.

-`DockerTask` supports Google Cloud Storage (GCS) by fetching the task's input files from GCS, mapping it into the Docker Container, running the task, and storing its output files to GCS.
-This requires you to declare the input and output paths.
+`DockerTask` supports Google Cloud Storage (GCS) by fetching the task's input files from GCS, mapping them into the Docker Container, running the task, and storing its output files to GCS.
+This means you'll need to specify the input and output paths as `DockerTask` arguments.
-(A workflow builder can use these declarations to compute the task interdependencies that FireWorks needs.)
+(Your workflow builder code could use this path information to compute the task-to-task interdependencies for FireWorks.)

 For each path you specify in DockerTask's `inputs` and `outputs`, it denotes a directory tree of files iff it ends with a `/`.